GlennSG/CA-Real-Estate-Market-Analysis/README.md

 Market #1 would be a stronger buyers' market than Market #2, and Market #2 would be a stronger renters' market than Market #1 given the information provided.

 Potential Downside of Price-to-Rent Ratio: Does not measure locations' housing affordability.
 An area where renting & buying are very expensive could have the same price-to-rent ratio as an area where renting & buying are very cheap.

+There may not be a strong relationship between the price to rent ratio and other real-estate market factors.
+However, we can still use the price to rent ratio to determine a possible relationship between renters/buyers and other real estate market factors.

 Sources: Zillow (https://www.zillow.com/research/data/) California Open Data Portal (https://data.ca.gov/dataset/county-and-zip-code-references/resource/c3527a9a-81c3-48aa-8ba5-022fc8fc753f#{})